 On the main page of the data capturing and reporting tool, at the bottom, you will be able to click on Reports page.

 If you have access, you will be redirected to the page below.
-There you can view submissions for the Initial organisation information, each weekly data collection as well as all weeks, showing trends.
+There you can view submissions for phase 1 (Initial organisation information, each weekly data collection) and for the phase 2 one-off snapshot questionnaire, as well as all weeks, showing trends, and maps.

-If you click on Graphs, the section below will expand to show overall answers to each question, as shown in the picture.
-We have been adding further reporting over time as we receive more data.
+If you click on Graphs, you will see a page with overall answers to each question, as shown in the picture.

-If you click on submitter map you will see which organisations in the UK are registered to submit data.
+Finally, If you click on submitter map (see figure below) you will see which organisations in the UK are registered to submit data.

 Interpreting the results